What Ever Happened to Baby Jane? (film): Plot

-In 1917, "Baby Jane" Hudson is a spoiled and capricious child actress who performs in vaudeville theatres across the country with her father, who acts as her manager and accompanies her on stage on the piano.
+In 1917, "Baby Jane" Hudson is a spoiled and capricious child actress who performs in vaudeville theaters across the country with her father, who acts as her manager and accompanies her on stage on the piano.
 Her success is such that a line of porcelain dolls is made in her image.
-Meanwhile, her shy older sister Blanche lives in her shadow and is treated with contempt by the haughty Jane.
-As the sisters pass adolescence, their situations undergo a reversal; Jane's style of performing falls out of fashion, and her career declines as she descends into alcoholism, while Blanche becomes an acclaimed Hollywood actress.
+Meanwhile, her shy older sister Blanche lives in her shadow and is treated with contempt by the haughty Jane, cruelty by her father, and weak apologies by her mother.

+As the sisters reach adulthood, their situations undergo a reversal; Jane's style of performing falls out of fashion, and her career declines as she descends into alcoholism, while Blanche becomes an acclaimed Hollywood actress.
 Mindful of a promise made to their mother, Blanche attempts to maintain a semblance of a career for Jane, going as far as to prevail on producers to guarantee acting roles for her.
 One evening in 1935, Blanche's career is cut short when she is paralyzed from the waist down in a mysterious car accident that is unofficially blamed on Jane, who is found three days later in a drunken stupor.

-By 1962, Blanche and Jane are living together in a mansion purchased with Blanche's movie earnings.
+By 1962, Blanche and Jane are living together in a mansion purchased with Blanche's film earnings.
 Blanche's mobility is limited due to her reliance on a wheelchair and the lack of an elevator to her upstairs bedroom.
-Jane, psychotic and resentful of Blanche's success, regularly mistreats Blanche and prepares to revive her old act with hired pianist Edwin Flagg.
-When Blanche informs Jane she intends to sell the house, Jane rightly suspects Blanche will commit her to a psychiatric hospital once the house is sold.
+Jane has become a grotesque, mentally unstable alcoholic who regularly abuses Blanche.
+When Blanche's old films begin airing on television, renewing her popularity among her fans, Jane becomes increasingly jealous and resentful.
+She fixates on the success and adoration she once had as a child star and decides to revive her old act with hired pianist Edwin Flagg.
+When Blanche informs Jane she intends to sell the house, Jane correctly suspects Blanche will commit her to a psychiatric hospital once the house is sold.
 She removes the telephone from Blanche's bedroom, cutting her off from the outside world.

 During Jane's absence, Blanche desperately drags herself down the stairs and calls her doctor for help.
 Jane returns to find Blanche on the phone and beats her unconscious before mimicking Blanche's voice to dismiss the doctor.
 After tying Blanche to her bed and locking her in her room, Jane abruptly fires their housekeeper, Elvira, when she comes to work.
 While Jane is away, the suspicious Elvira sneaks into the house and attempts to access Blanche's room.
-Concerned by the lack of a response, Elvira tries to break open the door with a hammer.
-Jane returns home and reluctantly gives Elvira the key.
+Concerned by the lack of a response, Elvira starts to remove the door's hinge pins with a hammer.
+Jane returns home and, threatened with a call to authorities, reluctantly gives Elvira the key.
 As soon as Elvira enters Blanche's room, Jane takes the hammer and kills Elvira.
-Edwin comes by the house but Jane won't answer the door.
-That night she uses Blanche's wheelchair to move Elvira's body to her car.
+Edwin comes by the house, but Jane refuses to answer the door.
+That night, she uses Blanche's wheelchair to move Elvira's body to her car.